The Golden String of 0s and 1s

 of bits above):

-- Start by writing 10 (which stands for MN above) and point to the second symbol,
+Start by writing 10 (which stands for MN above) and point to or mark the second symbol,

-- Use the symbol pointed at by your left hand to determine how to extend the
+Use the symbol pointed at to determine how to extend the

 sequence at the right hand end:

-with your right hand, write 10 (at the end of the string);
+write 10 at the end of the string;

-In both cases, then move your left hand to point to the next symbol along.
+In both cases, tick off the current symbol pointed at and move to the next symbol along.

-Here is how the process starts, where the ^ indicates the symbol pointed at by our left hand:
+Here is how the process starts, where the underlined bit is the symbol pointed at:

 10